deepbig/typescript-todo-list/README.md

 Here are the user senario to create test cases:

-1. TodoForm: a form should provide a input field and a button to create doto list.
+1. `TodoForm`: a form should provide a input field and a button to create doto list.

-2. TodoItem: each todo item should be displayed after a user create one.
+2. `TodoItem`: each todo item should be displayed after a user create one.
 Todo object will be delivered from the parent component (TodoList) through props.
 Each item should have a button to delete.
 Also, the text field should be stakethrough when a user click the text field.

-3. TodoList: This component should display an array of todoItem.
+3. `TodoList`: This component should display an array of todoItem.

-4. TodoApp: root component contains all child components.
+4. `TodoApp`: root component contains all child components.

 <!-- # Getting Started with Create React App